Douglas Stuart (writer)

-Douglas Stuart (born 31 May 1976) is a Scottish-American writer and fashion designer.
-Born in Glasgow, Scotland, he studied at the Scottish College of Textiles and London's Royal College of Art, before moving at the age of 24 to New York City, where he built a successful career in fashion design, while also beginning to write.
-His debut novel, Shuggie Bain – which had initially been turned down by many publishers on both sides of the Atlantic – was awarded the 2020 Booker Prize.
+Douglas Stuart (born 31 May 1976) is a Scottish-American fashion designer and writer.
+Born in Glasgow, Scotland, he studied at the Scottish College of Textiles and London's Royal College of Art, before moving at the age of 24 to New York City, where he worked in fashion design while also beginning to write.
+His debut novel, Shuggie Bain, was awarded the 2020 Booker Prize.
 His second novel, Young Mungo, was published in April 2022.
+His third novel, John of John, was published in May 2026.

 Early life

 Douglas Stuart was born in 1976 in Sighthill, a housing estate in Glasgow, Scotland.
 He was the youngest of three siblings.
 His father left him and his family when Stuart was young, and he was raised by a single mother who was battling alcoholism and addiction.
 His mother died from alcoholism-related health issues when he was 16.
-Subsequently, when he went on to write his debut Booker Prize-winning novel, Shuggie Bain, the book would be inspired by his struggles, his mother's struggles as she battled alcoholism and his relationship with his mother.
-Speaking about his mother, he says: "My mother died very quietly of addiction one day."
+Shuggie Bain was inspired by his relationship with his mother.
 After his mother's death, he lived with his older brother before moving into a boarding house when he was 17.

-Writing on Literary Hub about working-class living in the late 1970s and 1980s, Stuart notes that he grew up in a house without books and surrounded by poverty.
-This was the time when Thatcher-era economic policies had "decimated the working man", moving industry away from the west coast of Scotland, leaving behind mass unemployment, alcoholism, and drug abuse.
+Writing on Literary Hub about working-class living in the late 1970s and 1980s, Stuart notes that he grew up in a house without books and surrounded by poverty, after Thatcher-era economic policies had created issues of mass unemployment, alcoholism, and drug abuse in west Scotland.

 He received a bachelor's degree from the Scottish College of Textiles (now Heriot-Watt University) and a master's degree from the Royal College of Art in London.
-He had no formal education in literature, and notes that while he wanted to study English literature in college, he was discouraged from choosing the subject by a teacher who mentioned that it would "not suit someone from his background", resulting in Stuart subsequently studying textiles instead.
+He has no formal education in literature, and notes that while he wanted to study English literature in college, he was discouraged from choosing the subject by a teacher who mentioned that it would "not suit someone from his background", resulting in Stuart studying textiles instead.